winduum/winduum-docs/docs/docs/components/form.md

 * **Type:** `(selector:  HTMLElement, options?: ValidateFieldOptions) => void`
 * **Kind:** `sync`

 Validates a field.
-This can be element such as `.ui-control`, `ui-check` and others that can be validated.
-It adds validation info message inside `c-field` and validation icon inside `ui-control`.
+This can be element such as `.x-control`, `x-check` and others that can be validated.
+It adds validation info message inside `c-field` and validation icon inside `x-control`.
 It also adds a `valid`, `invalid` or `active` class to the element.